What Would You Do If You Had More Free Time?

 Learn How to Manage Your Time More Effectively With happy

-Happy will be hosting our Effective Time Management workshop on 24th July.
+Happy will be hosting our Effective Time Management workshop on 6th January and 7th February.

 In this one-day workshop, you will learn how to deal with procrastination, have better meetings, the value of reflection, valuing your own time and more.